fortrabbit/blog/market-overview-email-as-a-service.md

 author: fl
 created: 2017-10-30
 title: "Market overview: Email services for business and private"
-excerpt: An opinionated field guide on Email as a Service providers.
+intro: An opinionated field guide on Email as a Service providers.
 lead: We evangelize the idea of decoupled hosting.
 This post gives you an overview about cool "Email as a Service" providers.
 figure:
   src: email-as-a-service-poster.gif